typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 EXECUTE FUNCTION sync_products();
 ```

 It is important to restate that these requests are asynchronous, and they must be to avoid blocking user tranactions.
 Once the response is received, a background worker will listen for a response and add it to the net._http_response table.
-It's possible to monitor these updates with cron jobs or triggers to make attempts to reupload the data.
-Using triggers, though, can be dangerous for this task.
-If the data is incompatible with Typesense, the request will always fail, resulting in an infinite loop of reattempts.
+It's possible to monitor these updates with cron jobs or triggers to make attempts to reattempt failed syncs.
+Using triggers for immediate retries, though, can be dangerous for this task.
+If the data is incompatible with Typesense, the request will always fail.
+If not handled properly, this can result in an infinite loop.

 ## Step 5: Syncing Deletes